jcwml/neural_unitvector/README.md

 Neural6x32: 0.926647
 ```
 Neural256 is 0.075811 more accurate than Neural16 for 185,605 μs more compute time that's 22.6x more compute time for ~1/13th more accuracy.

+It seems fair to say the gains get exponentially worse.